How To Ask Your Boss To Sign A Document In 5 Easy Steps

 5. Asking For Too Much:

 For example, please don’t ask them to sign a document that’s 50 pages long.
-They’re not going to want to read through all of that.
+They won’t want to read through all of that.

 Instead, focus on one specific document.
-And if you have several documents for sign, ask them to sign one at a time.
+If you have several documents to sign, ask them to sign one at a time.

 6. Not Being Respectful:

-When you’re asking your boss to sign a document, ensure you’re being respectful.
+When you ask your boss to sign a document, ensure you’re respectful.

 That means using please and thank you.
 It also means not interrupting them or talking over them.

-Your boss might not want to sign the document if you’re not respectful.
+Your boss might not want to sign the document if you’re disrespectful.

 7. Not Following Up:

 Without a follow-up, your request might fall through the cracks.
-So make sure you follow up with your boss after you’ve asked them to sign the document.
+So follow up with your boss after you’ve asked them to sign the document.

 You can send them a reminder email or stop by their office to chat with them.

-If you don’t follow up, your boss might forget that you asked them to sign the document.
+If you don’t follow up, your boss might forget you asked them to sign the document.

 Reminder Email: